matwilso/matwilso.github.io/_posts/learned-sims.md

 much more akin to how humans learn their world models, and much more akin to how the rest of modern robot learning systems work.
-There is no other way to handle the variety of the real world in a general and scalable way (e.g., an egg cracking, pouring out, sizzling on a frying pan, and a paintbrush dipping into a bucket, dragging across the wall, leaving a streak of red paint behind).
+There is no other way to handle the variety of the real world in a general and scalable way (e.g., An egg cracking, pouring out, sizzling on a frying pan.
+Or a paintbrush dipping into a bucket, dragging across the wall, leaving a streak of red paint behind).